 Protecting your identity can be as simple as placing an alert system on your credit file, or calling a hotline which will cancel your credit cards for you.
 The general public would be well advised to become familiar with these steps and how to initiate them.

-Veda Advantage (now Equifax), Australia’s largest credit reporting agency has a number of protection measures in place for the general public to help safe guard against identity theft.
+Veda Advantage (now Equifax), Australia’s largest credit reporting agency has a number of protection measures in place for the general public to help safeguard against credit identity theft.

 Veda Advantage’s unique My Veda Alert service notifies a consumer every time a credit provider accesses their credit file.
 Consumers receive an electronic report advising them of who has obtained a copy of their credit report, any changes to address information, or if new applications for credit have been made under their name.

 This allows consumers to monitor any irregular activity, which may indicate an identity has been stolen and is being used to fraudulently obtain credit.
 It will help consumers to take a proactive stance against identity fraud to prevent financial loss and adverse changes to their credit profile.

 Secure Sentinel, a Veda Advantage company, also helps protect, retrieve and replace registered cards if they are lost or stolen.
 Secure Sentinel provides loss assistance, credit card cancellation and retrieval services in one package, with a dedicated 24-hour hotline that consumers can call from anywhere in the world to cancel credit cards.
 Its focus is on preventing identity theft rather than a recovery process.